 By shifting your sleep position, you could aid digestion, reduce snoring, and relieve back pressure; we detail how you can make this an easier transition below.

-Pros and Cons of Sleeping on Your Side
+Benefits of Sleeping on Your Side

-Paresthesia describes a sensation of “pins and needles.”
-Otherwise known as when a part of your body “falls asleep,” paresthesia is when a body part is restricted from blood flow long enough to feel numbness, tingling, or burning.[5]
-Some individuals experience this in the arm that they are putting pressure on during the night.
+• Paresthesia describes a sensation of “pins and needles.”
+Otherwise known as when a part of your body “falls asleep,” paresthesia is when a body part is restricted from blood flow long enough to feel numbness, tingling, or burning5.
+Some people experience this in the arm that they are putting pressure on during the night.
+You may be able to avoid this sensation by sleeping in the “yearning” position, on your side with your arms stretched out in front of you, avoiding excessive pressure on your lower arm.

-Possible hip and shoulder pain – Sleeping on your side may cause your hips and shoulders to sink more into the mattress, resulting in back, neck, and shoulder pain.
+• Possible hip and shoulder pain – Sleeping on your side may cause your hips and shoulders to sink more into the mattress, resulting in back, neck, and shoulder pain.
 When you lie on a narrower surface area on your body, you are concentrating more pressure on a smaller portion, leading to increased discomfort.
 A thoughtfully crafted mattress made with quality products should eliminate this concern.

-Can cause facial wrinkles – Squishing your face against the pillow can lead to wrinkles due to the prolonged pressure of your skin on a pillow.
+• Can cause facial wrinkles – Squishing your face against the pillow can lead to wrinkles due to the prolonged pressure of your skin on a pillow.
 Shifting in the night is often unavoidable, and the wrinkles in your pillowcase could also create temporary indentations in the face.
 With this said, silk or satin pillows are known for protecting against this issue.

-Side-sleeping isn’t always comfortable for everyone.
+Side sleeping isn’t always comfortable for everyone.
 Many people prefer sprawling out on their stomachs or resting on their backs.
 However, there are ways to train yourself to sleep on your side, and you don’t necessarily have to lose sleep in the process.

 Using the guidance of additional pillows can provide the extra support necessary to keep you from shifting around unconsciously at night.
-Tips like placing a pillow between your legs, employing a contoured pillow for neck support, or positioning your arms differently than usual could help you find relief in side-sleeping.
+Tips like placing a pillow between your legs, employing a contoured pillow for neck support, or positioning your arms differently than usual could help you find relief in side sleeping.

 How to Train Yourself to Sleep on Your Side

-Those who are reading this nodding their head, you might want to convert to your side.
 Forcing your body to sleep in a way you’re not used to may take some time, but several tricks can help you.

-Try positioning pillows next to you, propping them to prevent you from reverting to your back or stomach.
+1. Try positioning pillows next to you, propping them to prevent you from reverting to your back or stomach.
 For example, a pillow under the arm may assist those who rest on their stomach, and a pillow behind the back should keep back sleepers in the lateral position.
 A body or pregnancy pillow may also come in handy if you tend to move around a lot throughout the night.

-When we have the space to move, we often take advantage.
+2. When we have the space to move, we often take advantage.
 To prevent yourself from adjusting in the night, you can try sleeping on a couch or a narrower surface for a couple of nights to force yourself not to turn.
 Our bodies should sense that there is not enough room to lay comfortably on the back or stomach.

-For those who are happy to try a more radical approach, some people recommend taping or sewing a tennis ball (or any round object) to the front or back of their shirts to make it uncomfortable when turning over.
+3. For those who are happy to try a more radical approach, some people recommend taping or sewing a tennis ball (or any round object) to the front or back of their shirts to make it uncomfortable when turning over.

 Falling asleep on your side yet waking up in your old position is common.
-Keep trying—each time you find yourself lying somewhere other than your side, move back.
+Keep trying — each time you find yourself lying somewhere other than your side, move back.
 Eventually, your body should adapt without your conscious intervention.

 Which Side is Best to Sleep on?
 Left or Right?